syncfusion-content/xamarin-docs/Xamarin/SfBarcode/Getting-Started.md

 Here, the following steps illustrates how to create and configure a barcode.

-1. Add reference to SFBarcode such as follows.
+1. Add reference to SfBarcode such as follows.

 {% tabs %}